-- General review of actions since last Board report - As with all Trusts nationally, 2021/2022 has also been a challenging year with the continuing pressures of the COVID pandemic and the subsequent limitations placed on systems and processes. - Actions still outstanding - Peer review of the organisation's appraisal and revalidation processes to be considered once ongoing COVID pressures and limitations have reduced. - Current Issues - Continue programme of annual appraisal and revalidation for all Consultant staff in order to achieve our Trust target of 90% appraisal rates by March 2023. - New Actions: - A new RO provides the opportunity to review and refresh Trust processes in line with national guidance. - Develop shared learning with other Trusts who also have a separate RO/MD to embed clear lines of communication.
+- General review of actions since last Board report - As with many Trusts nationally, the COVID tail and then the impact of industrial action across areas has affected service delivery alongside BAU activity in many fields - appraisal completion has not escaped this impact. - Actions still outstanding - Peer review of the organisation's appraisal and revalidation processes to be a main focus once ongoing industrial actions and service impact have reduced to BAU levels, where possible. - Current Issues - Continue focus on annual appraisal and revalidation for all Consultant staff in order to achieve our Trust target of 90% appraisal rates in 2024.

+- New Actions: